Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 You have a voice inside your head.
 It runs constantly, providing live commentary about your life to the audience of your brain.

 But it's not an objective reporter.
 It likes to act as critic, judge and jury — especially when it comes to social situations.
 You know that voice, right?
-The one that says, "They didn't text back; they must think I'm uncool/awkward."
+The one that says, "They didn't text back.
+They must think I'm uncool/awkward."

 Explore Life Kit

 This story comes from Life Kit, NPR's family of podcasts to help make life better — covering everything from exercise to raising kids to making friends.
-For more, sign up for the newsletter and follow @NPRLifeKit on Twitter.
+For more, sign up for the newsletter, and follow @NPRLifeKit on Twitter.

-Those negative thoughts can hold you back from making new friends, connecting with colleagues, or sharing your brilliant ideas in meetings.
-Especially for shy or introverted people, it can be a real handicap, and even lead to loneliness or isolation.
+Those negative thoughts can hold you back from making new friends, connecting with colleagues or sharing your brilliant ideas in meetings.
+Especially for shy or introverted people, it can be a real handicap and even lead to loneliness or isolation.

 "That voice is there for all of us — obviously in varying degrees," says psychologist and author Andrea Bonior.
 "With social media, especially, we look at what other people are presenting as, and we assume they are so confident because of how they appear ... and we just make ourselves feel worse."

-Bonior is the author of the Friendship Fix, and the forthcoming Detox Your Thoughts.
+Bonior is the author of The Friendship Fix and the forthcoming Detox Your Thoughts.

-The critical voice in our heads can also prompt you to adopt a persona to fit into social situations, says Steven Hayes, a psychologist and professor at the University of Nevada.
+The critical voice in your head can also prompt you to adopt a persona to fit into social situations, says Steven Hayes, a psychologist and professor at the University of Nevada.

 "It's that problem-solving voice that says, 'You will belong if you are special, and you'll be cast out if you're not,' " says Hayes, whose new book, A Liberated Mind, aims to help people learn to defuse these thoughts.
 "You step back and become a little distant, evaluating, listening to the inner chatter — 'Am I doing this right?' "

-If you can turn down the volume on that voice, he says, you might find you can more easily share the unique gifts you have to offer others.
+If you can turn down the volume on that voice, he says, you might find that you can more easily share the unique gifts you have to offer others.

 And it can help you get emotionally closer to the people around you, Hayes continues.